-The paper is organized as follows.
-In Section 2 we describe the model.
-In Section 3 we define several properties that a rule may satisfy and show some basic incompatibilities among them.
-In Section 4 we define extended uniform rules.
-In Section 5 we present the main results of the paper.
-In Section 6 we conclude with a discussion and some final remarks.
-Three appendices at the end of the paper collect the proofs of the three theorems.
+The article is organized as follows.
+In Sect.
+2 we describe the model.
+In Sect.
+3 we define several properties that a rule may satisfy and show some basic incompatibilities among them.
+In Sect.
+4 we define extended uniform rules.
+In Sect.
+5 we present the main results of the article.
+In Sect.
+6 we conclude with a discussion and some final remarks.
+Three appendices at the end of the article collect the proofs of the three theorems.